 Vision insurance could help you cut costs of routine vision care or prescription eyewear.
 We’ll explain some of the basics of vision insurance: what it might cover, how much it could cost and how to get coverage yourself.

 Different insurance plans and providers may cover different services.
-However, most vision plans generally cover or offer discounts for basic procedures such as routine eye exams, as well as frames, lenses and contacts.7
+However, most vision plans generally cover or offer discounts for basic procedures such as routine eye exams, as well as frames, lenses and contacts.

 Annual eye exams

 Routine comprehensive eye exams are an important part of protecting your vision.
-If you have vision problems or a family history of eye disease, it’s a good idea to get an exam every year.8 The Humana Vision plan offers members 1 routine eye exam every 12 months at participating providers with a $15 copay.
+If you have vision problems or a family history of eye disease, it’s a good idea to get an exam every year.1 Humana vision plans offer members a routine eye exam every 12 months from the last date of service at participating providers.
 For more information on routine exams, check out our article on what to expect during an eye exam.

 If you’re considering contact lenses, you’ll need a special contact lens exam and fitting first.
-Many vision insurance plans offer some coverage for contact lenses.9 With the Humana Vision plan, members get a standard contact exam and fitting once every 12 months with a $40 copay at participating providers.
-Humana Vision also offers a $150 allowance once every 12 months for disposable contacts, in lieu of eyeglass lenses, from participating providers.
+Many vision insurance plans offer some coverage for contact lenses.
+With a Humana vision plan, members get a standard contact exam and fitting once every 12 months from the last date of service at participating providers.
+Humana vision plans also offer allowances once every 12 months from the last date of service for disposable contacts, instead of eyeglass lenses, from participating providers.

 To learn more about coverage for contacts, read our article on vision insurance and contact lenses.